ajmd17/ace-lang/docs/syntax.md

 Built-in _reference_ types include: `Function`, `String`, `Array`, or any `Object` (which includes custom `type` definitions).

+There is also the `Any` type, which means that it able to be assigned to any possible type.
+Usage of incompatible types will be resolved at runtime, resulting in an exception on failure.
+Thus, unless you know what you're doing and have a valid use case for changing the type, it is safer to not use it.

 Example (showing the differences between value types and reference types):
 ```
 /* ===== value types ===== */